-- Parts of the rural areas in the south west of the County, on account of the High Amenity Area designation, archaeological heritage sensitives, areas of extreme and high groundwater vulnerability and European Site ecological designations along the borders with South Dublin and Wicklow County Councils; - Parts of the coastline and adjacent coastal areas, on account of European Site and proposed Natural Heritage Area ecological designations, Protected Views and Prospects, extreme groundwater vulnerability and coastal flood risk; - Certain locations and areas within the existing built-up footprint of the County, on account of cultural heritage designations, including entries to the Record of Monuments and Places, Entries

-- to the Record of Protected Structures and Architectural Conservation Areas; and - Certain areas that are adjacent to streams and rivers, on account of flood risk.
+- Parts of the rural areas in the south west of the County, on account of the High Amenity Area designation, archaeological heritage sensitives, areas of extreme and high groundwater vulnerability and European Site ecological designations along the borders with South Dublin and Wicklow County Councils; - Parts of the coastline and adjacent coastal areas, on account of European Site and proposed Natural Heritage Area ecological designations, Protected Views and Prospects, extreme groundwater vulnerability and coastal flood risk; - Certain locations and areas within the existing built-up footprint of the County, on account of cultural heritage designations, including entries to the Record of Monuments and Places, Entries to the Record of Protected Structures and Architectural Conservation Areas; and - Certain areas that are adjacent to streams and rivers, on account of flood risk.

-The Draft Plan to which the Proposed Material directs Alterations relate incompatible development away from the most sensitive areas in the County and focuses on directing: compact, sustainable development within and adjacent to the existing built-up footprint; and sustainable development elsewhere, including in the rural area of the County.
-Development of areas within and adjacent to the existing builtup footprint, which are generally more robust, better serviced and better connected, will contribute towards environmental protection and sustainable development, including climate mitigation and adaptation.
+The Plan directs incompatible development away from the most sensitive areas in the County and focuses on directing: compact, sustainable development within and adjacent to the existing built-up footprint; and sustainable development elsewhere, including in the rural area of the County.
+Development of areas within and adjacent to the existing built-up footprint, which are generally more robust, better serviced and better connected, will contribute towards environmental protection and sustainable development, including climate mitigation and adaptation.